Dwood15/Tempera/README.md

-# Tempera

 ## A GPLv3 Mod for Halo Custom Edition and the Halo Editing Kit

+# Setup

+---
-## Setting up Tempera under WINE
+## Under WINE
-   ### TODO: Step-By-Step tutorial for getting HCE and HEK set up and running on WINE
+    TODO: Step-By-Step tutorial for getting HCE and HEK set up and running on WINE
+---

 ## Setting up Tempera for Windows (Assuming Win 10)
   (This Documentation is extra-detailed so I have some documentation of installing all this stuff more than anyone else)
   ### Step 0: Install Notepad++ and Everything Service